poulsp/PspMultiRoomPlayer/README.md

        }
     }

+If you set "autosoundCardNo": false
+You have to set the X to you real cardNo showing in aplay -l.

+if "autosoundCardNo": true
-You don't need to set the X to be the real cardNo, just leave the X.
+You don't need to set the X to be the real cardNo, just leave the X. It will change automatically.

 And then use snapcastSpeaker in config.json 'mixerDeviceName'